What is TB?

 - Human, most often caused by M. tuberculosis

 - Bovine, caused by M. bovis

 Human TB, or M. tuberculosis, is rarely transmitted to animals, although M TB is often the type of TB that affects elephants.
 Avian TB is typically restricted to birds, but occasionally pigs and other animals can become affected.
 Bovine TB is a chronic disease that has affected animal health throughout recorded history and is capable of infecting most mammals.

-For more information see our Bovine Tuberculosis Brochure (PDF).
+For more information see our Bovine Tuberculosis Information for Livestock Producers Factsheet.